 While the saying “a good workman doesn’t blame his tools” may exist, it’s important to have the right selection of equipment and know how to use it for successful paddling.
 A leash is important to have on a SUP board, for the safety of yourself and others – as well as being convenient if you lose hold of your board.
 Additionally, make sure you take care of your paddleboard.
 While our new Samos is rotationally moulded and designed to last, it doesn’t hurt to carry out some regular maintenance – checking for any deep scratches or other issues to ensure a lifetime of paddling.

-The stability gained from the above techniques will help to keep you balanced and upright.
-Additionally, it puts you in a great position to be facing towards the horizon to aim your balance and direction, as opposed to watch the board.
 When it doesn’t go so well however, you’ll want to know how to fall off the board properly, avoiding injury being the main goal.
 When you come off, try to fall away from your board – as far as possible, as large boards could potentially injure you in a collision.
 Not losing your board in this situation is another great reason why we would highly recommend a leash!